Skip to main content

 Editing the registration page colors

 The colors of your registration page depend on your account’s branding settings.
 It automatically adapts to the theme colors chosen for your account.
+These are also applied to your webinar page.
+Keep in mind that changing these in the registration page editor also changes it on all other registration pages and that only account owners can change the theme colors.
 Follow these steps to edit your account’s theme colors:

 2. Click ‘Theme colors’